mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 ```

 Once again, this plays nicely with TypeScript's type narrowing: if the assertion
-does not fail, from that point on you can treat the value as if it were of the
+does not throw an exception, from that point onward in the code flow, you can treat the value as if it were of the
-expected type:
+expected inferred type:

 ```ts
 const value: unknown = { code: 418, message: "I'm a teapot" }